 Teacher candidates in the Master in Teaching program benefit from two full-time, 10-week, student teaching experiences.
 Consistent with our goals for graduate-level teacher preparation, the winter quarter is provided between the two student teaching assignments for personal reflection, continued growth in classroom teaching knowledge and skills, attention to professional activities and development of a professional growth plan.

 The two student teaching internship placements are at different grade levels and in different schools, providing a well-rounded exposure to teaching in subject endorsement area/s with a variety of public school students.
 Candidates will be placed in classrooms where cooperating teachers have been identified by school districts as appropriate mentors for our teacher candidates.
-One student teaching placement is generally in a diverse, urban setting.
+One placement is in a setting different from the candidate's own background for purposes of enhancing equity pedagogies.

 The first student-teaching experience begins in late August or early September in accordance with the public school calendar.
 This model is based on research indicating that having a student teaching experience in the opening weeks of the school year contributes positively to the success of a first-year teacher.
 Candidates will complete the state-required edTPA during this placement.